 Randall rolled his eyes while adjusting the waistband of the orange jeans clinging to his skin; the current fashion object of Hymn's scrutiny.

-"He's not my boyfriend, he's someone I work with," he sighed before a thought popped in his head and he shot a smirk his flatmate's way.
-"Speaking of which, how's it going with, Janet?
-You know, your girlfriend."
+"He's not my boyfriend," he sighed before a thought popped in his head and he shot a smirk his flatmate's way.
+"At least not any more than Janet was your girlfriend."

 "Oh?"
 Randall looked up and tilted his head, innocence swirling in his eyes even while that devious smirk widened into a taunting grin.
 "When did we agree that we weren't allowed to talk about you sexcapades with hookers?"

 He cackled but relented with a dramatic arm wave.
 "Fine, fine, I got it.
 No more talk of Janey."